Friday, November 22, 2024 · 0 min read

 Implementation and results

 The selected vibration mitigation design involved viscous dampers and springs mounted on a newly designed structural support.
-The FEM analysis confirmed that the designed supports met the required stiffness and damping criteria, ensuring effective vibration mitigation for the UV-114020 valve.
+The FEM analysis confirmed that the designed supports met the required stiffness and damping criteria, ensuring effective vibration mitigation for the ASVs valve.

 The final installation involved the following components: